Tomnahurich Cemetery

-The Tomnahurich Cemetery is a Victorian cemetery in Inverness, Scotland.
+The Tomnahurich Cemetery is a Victorian cemetery lying on and around a wooded hill in Inverness, Scotland.

 Etymology

-Tomnaurich is a Scottish gaelic term which can be translated as "hill of the fairies" or "hill of the yew trees".
+Tomnahurich is a Scottish Gaelic place-name which means "hill of the yew wood", tom na h-iubhraich, as was pointed out by Professor W. J. Watson in his magisterial and ground-breaking work of 1926, The Celtic Place-Names of Scotland.
+Watson himself is actually buried in the cemetery here, under a fine monument.
+The name does not mean 'hill of the fairies', as has been suggested.
+There is, however, a local Gaelic story Aonghas Mòr Thom na h-Iubhraich agus na Sìthichean ("Big Angus of Tomnahurich and the Fairies"), so there is a folk story about fairies associated with the hill.

 Features

 The cemetery is located on a low but very prominent hill 1.5 km SW of the city centre, between the Caledonian Canal and the River Ness.
 The hilltop is at 70 m, and its topographic prominence is 53 m.